solarisDigitalAssets/docs/docs/Custody_API_Guide.md

 #### Setup

-see Approval Method `DSA_ED25519` to see how this Approval Method is set up.
+see ApprovalMethod `DSA_ED25519` to see how this ApprovalMethod is set up.

 #### Challenge